History of Mali in Timeline

 In 2017, Mali ranked 157th out of 160 countries in the gender inequality index as reported by the United Nations Development Programme.

-2017: Primary school enrollment rate
+2017: Primary school enrolment rate

-In 2017, the primary school enrolment rate in Mali was 61%, with 65% of males and 58% of females attending.
+In 2017, the primary school enrolment rate in Mali was 61%, with 65% of males and 58% of females enrolled.

-July 2018: Presidential Election First Round
+July 2018: Malian Presidential Election

-August 2018: Keïta Re-elected
+August 2018: Keita Re-elected

-On 12 August 2018, Keïta was re-elected with 67% of the vote.
+On 12 August 2018, Ibrahim Boubacar Keïta was re-elected as president of Mali with 67% of the vote.

-September 2018: Ceasefire Negotiated
+September 2018: Ceasefire Negotiation

-2018: Population in 2018
+2018: Mali's Population

 In 2018, Mali's population was 19.9 million.

-2018: Beach Volleyball Continental Cup
+2018: Mali National Beach Volleyball Team

-January 2019: Atrocities Against Civilians Documented
+January 2019: Atrocities Against Civilians

-March 2019: Massacre of Fula Villagers
+March 2019: Massacre of Villagers

 October 2019: Jihadist Attacks